-Bethany explained that over the years she’d taken up more and more real estate in the marriage or Doug simply did less and less so she had to take over.
+Bethany explained that over the years she’d taken up more and more real estate in the marriage, or Doug simply did less and less, so she had to take over.

-She is controlling and bossy and I can say that because so am I.
+She is controlling and bossy.
+And I can say that because so am I.

 “Maybe,” she said.
-“But, I don’t always want to be the boss, sometimes I really want him to take over.”
+“But, I don’t always want to be the boss.
+Sometimes I really want him to take over.”

 There certainly was one place where Doug was the boss and that was in the bedroom.
 He could control Bethany by withholding.
 My assessment, not hers.

 I have a propensity to be the boss in my home and Bethany’s story was a wake-up call that always getting my way in my marriage could end up being a pyrrhic victory.

-She took all the hits for breaking up her family, from her parents, her siblings, her children and her friends, myself included, in order to seek a fuller, more integrated life.
+She took all the hits for breaking up her family; from her parents, her siblings, her children and her friends, myself included, in order to seek a fuller, more integrated life.

 In the midst of the divorce, when Bethany had lost twenty pounds and couldn’t sleep and doubted herself, she clung to one simple truth, “I can’t live the rest of my life without passion.”

 The lack of sex in Bethany’s marriage had eroded the passion of her spirit.
 She was living a rote, predictable, stagnant life.